 You decide whether to bet on the dealer or bet on the player to get nearer to a total of 9, or you can bet the game will end in a tie.

-This is outcome likely in a smaller extent, but you win eight times your bet if you are right.
+This is the outcome likely to a smaller extent, but you win eight times your bet if you are right.

 If the cards in hand total 10 or more, simply subtract 10.